jnimmo/pyIntesisHome/README.md

 # pyIntesisHome
-This project is a python3 library for interfacing with the IntesisHome and airconwithme AC controllers.
+This project is a python3 library for interfacing with Intesis air conditioning controllers, including cloud control of IntesisHome (Airconwithme + anywAiR) and local control of IntesisBox devices.
 It is fully asynchronous using the aiohttp library, and utilises the private API used by the IntesisHome mobile apps.

 ### Home Assistant
 To use with [Home Assistant](https://www.home-assistant.io/integrations/intesishome/), add the following to your configuration.yaml

+#### IntesisHome configuration example
 ```yaml
 climate:
   - platform: intesishome